seewoo5/seewoo5.github.io/_posts/2026-08-16-openai-sphere-packing-digest-part1.md

 $$

 In particular, $0<b(a)<1$ on $[a_0,A]$ and $B>A+1$ for sufficiently small $\epsilon$.
-To prove the damping bound, divide the negative density by the gamma density:
+To prove the decay bound, divide the negative density by the gamma density:

 $$
 \frac{\lambda|w_s(a)|\cosh(ua)}{\mu_{\lambda,u}(a)}